Voyages of Discovery

 The walk-around engine room includes the main engine, two diesel generators, a tool bench, welder, and air compressor.
-The foredeck has racks for four kayaks and topdeck has a crane and a high-speed shore boat.
+We carry up to four kayaks on the foredeck and a 13.5' jet boat on the top deck.

 The ground tackle is a 250-pound Navy stockless anchor with 600 feet of 1/2" chain, backed up by a second 100-pound Navy stockless.
 For open-ocean work, the boat has paravane stabilizers to reduce rolling in adverse seas and a parachute anchor for over-nighting offshore.
 The horn is an air-powered Leslie SuperTyfon, designed for locomotives.

 Electronics include a complement of GPS, chart plotters, radios, radar, sonar, autopilot, and a ship's computer that monitors all tanks, temperatures, batteries, and electrical use.

 True to her mission as a research vessel, we named the Endeavour after the ship Captain James Cook took on his first voyage of discovery in 1768.